kubernetes/enhancements/keps/sig-instrumentation/1668-log-tracking/README.md

 **2. Update SpanContext and initialtraceid to object**

-- For trace-id, span-id, and trace flags (sampled/not sampled)
+- For traceid and spanid

 Always set the trace context annotation based on the incoming request.

-- For initial-trace-id
+- For initialtraceid

-if initial-trace-id is nil, set initial-trace-id to trace-id else, leave initial-trace-id as it is.
+if initialtraceid is nil, set initialtraceid to traceid else, leave initialtraceid as it is.

 ### Risks and Mitigations